| | |

 users can run large batch jobs and make internal parameter sensitivity

-changes by installing command line Blat on their own Linux server.
+changes by installing command line Blat on their own Linux server.speed (no queues, response in seconds) at the price of lesser homology depth

 | |